 I will anchor your song with a solid, musical bass line, recorded on prime equipment and software.
 Allow me to lend my award-winning bass playing to your musical project.
 Please see my contact info below, and listen to samples of my performances at other studios.

 Tucson Area Music Award-winner for best bassist, Troy has been a staple of Southern Arizona's vibrant music scene for over a decade.
-He plays, sings, and records for LeeAnne Savage, Eric Schaffer & The Other Troublemakers, Little House of Funk, Smallvox, The Strait Country Band, and an exciting original project Miller's Planet.
+He has played, sung, and recorded for LeeAnne Savage, Eric Schaffer & The Other Troublemakers, Little House of Funk, Smallvox, The Strait Country Band, Max Parallax, The Coolers, Overdramatic, and Kelly Rose & The Thorns.

 2 ReviewsEndorse Troy James Martin

 Troy is a solid bass player who understands how to play the perfect part to fit the song.

 I work with Troy remotely and his bass and vocal tracks are clean and precise.
 I feel lucky to have access to this quality of musicianship and professionalism.
 It's amazing how much better my songs sound when Troy plays on them.
 Highest recommendation!